Alfa Romeo Giulia (2015): Quadrifoglio

-With the inclusion of cylinder deactivation (that can switch off a bank of three cylinders), this model achieves a fuel consumption of 8.5 L/100 km and CO_{2} emissions of 198 g/km, in the combined cycle.
+With the inclusion of cylinder deactivation (that switches off the right bank of three cylinders), this model achieves a fuel consumption of 8.5 L/100 km and CO_{2} emissions of 198 g/km, in the combined cycle.
+The EPA combined fuel economy rating is 20 miles per gallon.

 The Quadrifoglio weighs 3822 lb and has a power-to-weight ratio of 3 kg/PS.
+Official factory "wet weight" is 1620 kg for automatic gearbox version and 1580 kg for the manual version.
+Weight distribution is 52.5% front, 47.5% rear.
 This is achieved courtesy of the Quadrifoglio sharing the other models' composite and light alloy construction, as well as featuring a roof and bonnet made of carbon fibre.